SAC: Neural Speech Codec with Semantic-Acoustic Dual-Stream Quantization

 \section{Conclusion}

 In this paper, we presented SAC, a neural speech codec with semantic–acoustic dual-stream quantization.
-To exploit the strengths of semantic tokenizers in capturing linguistic content and codecs in modeling acoustic detail, SAC introduces independent semantic and acoustic streams that extract semantic and acoustic tokens separately.
+To exploit the strengths of semantic tokenizers for capturing linguistic content and codecs for modeling acoustic detail, SAC introduces independent semantic and acoustic streams that extract tokens separately.
 To further enhance timbre modeling, we incorporated speaker feature supervision into codec training.
-Comprehensive evaluations demonstrate that SAC achieves SOTA performance in both speech reconstruction and semantic representation across different bitrates, while ablation studies confirm the effectiveness of auxiliary feature supervision.
-Furthermore, we observed a perfect disentanglement effect in SAC’s semantic and acoustic tokens during reconstruction.
-Specifically, the reconstruction based on semantic tokens completely lacks speaker-related information, while the reconstruction based on acoustic tokens retains no semantic content.
+Comprehensive evaluations demonstrate that SAC achieves SOTA performance in both speech reconstruction and semantic representation across different bitrates, while ablation studies validate the effectiveness of auxiliary feature supervision.
+Moreover, downstream LLM-based TTS experiments further confirm SAC’s effectiveness as a speech tokenizer for generative speech applications.
+We also observe a remarkably clean disentanglement between semantic and acoustic tokens in reconstruction: semantic-token-based reconstruction contains no speaker-related information, while acoustic-token-based reconstruction preserves no semantic content.
 To the best of our knowledge, this is the first instance of such a clean disentanglement between semantics and speaker identity in terms of reconstruction.
 This finding offers new insights for subsequent tasks that rely on disentanglement, such as voice conversion or the joint control of style and timbre in TTS.